 Other Factors That Affect Cost

-The size of the land to be cleared has a significant impact on your overall costs, but it’s not the only factor.
+The size of the land to be cleared has a significant impact on your overall costs, but it’s not the only cost factor.
 Land clearing has eight other factors that will affect the cost of your land clearing project:

 - Site Preparation: Once you’ve cleared the land, what’s next on the list?
 If the ground needs leveling or grading, you’ll need to factor those services into the bill.